 Most of our interviews so far have focused on sustainability linked to travel and tourism.
 To your mind, is the industry any closer to becoming more sustainable, as we emerge from the pandemic?

-There is no question in my mind that the core principles of sustainable tourism—caring for people and protecting our planet— has become increasingly important to the travel and hospitality industries as we have emerged from the pandemic.
+There is no question in my mind that the core principles of sustainable tourism—caring for people and protecting our planet— have become increasingly important to the travel and hospitality industries as we have emerged from the pandemic.
 This is illustrated by initiatives such as Beyond Green, a new portfolio of hotels and lodges around the world that are the leaders in sustainable tourism practices.
 I am proud that Ted Turner Reserves Vermejo, our family’s property in New Mexico, was one of their 24 select founding members.

 Since my father acquired this property in 1996, protecting and restoring more than half a million acres of natural habitat that are also home to endangered species of flora and fauna has been prioritized.

 In my view, the travel industry needs to focus even more on having a demonstrated positive impact on protecting natural resources, including biodiversity and restoring ecosystems, along with embracing cultural heritage and improving local people’s livelihoods.